WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * you can enable **Enhanced VPC Routing**.
 That means that **ALL operations** performed by **Redshift** will **go through your VPC**.
 Very **useful when you want to make sure your traffic does not go into public internet**. **Usually** created **along with VPC endpoint gateway**

+- **automatically caches SOME quires (results)**.
+It's up to internal Redshift logic switch query to cache but the process it automatic.

 ### Networking (VPC)

 - **CAN SPAN MULTIPLE AZs**